beatlevic/beatletech/_posts/2015-05-17-goodbye-pvalues-hello-bayesian-statistics.markdown

 published: true
 ---

-***Note: This is a repost of my original blog post at [OThot](http://www.othot.com/goodbye-p-values-hello-bayesian-statistics/), where I work since January of 2015 as Senior Data Scientist.***
+***Note: This is a repost of my original blog post at [OThot](http://www.othot.com/goodbye-p-values-hello-bayesian-statistics/), where I also work as Senior Data Scientist.***

 In statistics there is the old and ongoing debate of Frequentism versus Bayesianism, which has been humorously depicted in the following popular XKCD cartoon \[[1](http://www.xkcd.com/1132/)\]: